The-Ronin-Project/infx-internal-tools/README.md

 `eval "$(pyenv virtualenv-init -)"`

-To create a virtualenv for the Python version used with pyenv, run pyenv virtualenv, specifying the Python version you want and the name of the virtualenv directory.
+To create a virtualenv for the Python version used with pyenv, run pyenv virtualenv, specifying the Python version you are using and the name of the virtualenv directory.
 For example,

-`$ pyenv virtualenv 3.11.4 infx-internal-tools`
+`$ pyenv virtualenv 3.9.10 infx-internal-tools`

 If eval "$(pyenv virtualenv-init -)" is configured in your shell, pyenv-virtualenv will automatically activate/deactivate virtualenvs on entering/leaving directories which contain a .python-version file that contains the name of a valid virtual environment as shown in the output of pyenv virtualenvs (e.g., venv34 or 3.4.3/envs/venv34 in example above) . .python-version files are used by pyenv to denote local Python versions and can be created and deleted with the pyenv local command.